openlibhums/memory-alpha/content/pages/support/review/review-forms.md

 You can add review questions to review forms by clicking <img src="../../support/images/edit-icon.png" width="15" height="15"/> **Edit**.
 You can then add various review form elements by clicking **Add element**.
 In addition to this, you can edit the form name, form introduction and thank you message.

-Read more about creating custom forms and form elements here. <!-- Missing hyperlink -->
+Read more about creating custom forms and form elements [here](../journal-management/form-elements.md).

 ## Preview review forms